ivandroid/ionic-letter-avatar-selector/README.md

 attribute|description
 ---|---
-`letters-of`|String value from which the first letter(s) will be used for building a letter avatar `item`|Corresponding list item identifier which will be cached during selection
+`letters-of`|String value from which the first letter(s) will be used for building a letter avatar `item`|Corresponding list item identifier which will be cached during selection.

-### Note

 Leave the `item` attribute out, if you don't want to use the item selection feature.

 The attributes `background`, `color`, `border` and `letters` are optional and can be also set globally in the configuration phase: